(Part of my series Letters to Dead People)

 I remember how bitter this made you.
 You never really had a relationship with the Church after that.
-“When I have a terrible need of–shall I say the word–religion, then I go out and paint the stars,” you said.
+“When I have a terrible need of – shall I say the word – religion, then I go out and paint the stars,” you said in your later years.
 And how you painted them!
 Bursts of golden yellow in the midst of swirling royal blues, colors you often used to convey the love and presence of God.
 Everyone nowadays knows your Starry Night, but few know how much joy and pain are intermingled in it.
 The windows of the houses in the village below glow with the same golden warmth coursing through your heavens.
 But in the middle of the village, in the church, the windows are a stark, empty, godless black.

 What a powerful expression of the pain you were still reeling from, even years after losing your pastorate.
 And, of course, by this time you were suffering additional traumas.
 You painted Starry Night during your stay in the asylum at Saint-Rémy, where you committed yourself not long after cutting your left ear off in a fit of psychosis causing your friend Paul Gauguin to abandon you in fear for his life.
 What we would now call bipolar disorder had thoroughly disordered your life, though your artistic expression had reached its pinnacle.
 Perhaps the greatest art does come through the greatest suffering.

 I wish you had found the Church a more welcoming place.
 It doesn’t seem you entirely lost your love for Jesus.
 You entertained the theological ideas of those as diverse as the evangelical Charles Spurgeon and the liberal Ernst Renan.
 You apparently even developed an affection for Catholic mystics, as well.
 But the Church could have been a better friend to you and those you cared about, and the prolonged separation did nothing for your fragile mental state nor your lifestyle.